 Can domains be purchased through secure escrow?

-Yes, we can complete the transaction through escrow if you wish.
+Yes, for higher value purchases we can complete the transaction through an intermediary escrow service if you wish.

-Is the price for the domain a one time cost?
+Is the price for the domain name a one time cost?

-Yes, payment of the invoice gives you full control of the domain license and is a once-off payment.
+Yes, payment of the invoice gives you full control of the domain name license through your registrar of choice and is a once-off payment.

-Does the price include transfer and Change of Registrant (CoR) fees?
+Does the price include Change of Registrant (CoR) and transfer fees?

 Do you charge Goods and Services Tax (GST)?

-Yes, we are an Australian business and we do charge Goods and Services Tax (GST), which is 10%.
+Yes, we’re an Australian business and we do charge Goods and Services Tax (GST), which is 10%.

 What do these technical terms mean?

 We know that jargon can be confusing!
-We have provided explanations of some of the common terms and processes below.
+We’ve provided explanations of some of the common terms and processes below.
 Please let us know if you have questions about a term not covered below.

 What is an ‘authorisation code’?

-An ‘authorisation code’, also known as a ‘domain name password’ or ‘EPP code’ is required in order to transfer a .au domain from one registrar to another.
+An ‘authorisation code’, also known as a ‘domain name password’ or ‘EPP code’ is required in order to transfer a .com.au domain name from one registrar to another.
 The authorisation code is important and should be kept secure.
-Once you have control of the domain license (i.e. after the domain has been transferred to you), the authorisation code can be obtained at any time from your registrar account.
+Once you have control of the domain name license (i.e. after the domain name has been transferred to you), the authorisation code can be obtained at any time from your registrar account.

 What is the ‘Change of Registrant’ (CoR) process?

-A Change of Registrant (CoR) is required in order to change the legal owner of a .au domain name.
-The process is required in order to change the Australian Business Number (ABN), Australian Company Number (ACN), or other eligibility type associated with the domain.
+A Change of Registrant (CoR) is required in order to change the legal owner of a .com.au domain name.
+The process is required in order to change the Australian Business Number (ABN), Australian Company Number (ACN), or other eligibility type associated with the domain name.

-When you buy a .au domain from eBranding.com.au we will initiate and pay the fees for the CoR.
-It is a fairly simple process and is usually conducted entirely online.
+When you buy a .com.au domain name from eBranding.com.au we initiate the CoR process and pay the associated fees.
+It’s a simple online process that’s mostly automated.

-For a more detailed explanation of the process, see this helpful diagram from our wholesale registry provider:
+For a more detailed explanation of the process, see this helpful diagram from our wholesale registrar partner: